TRAVEL: EAST GIPPSLAND, VICTORIA

 Save for a day trip to pick up our little fur baby from Yarram just over a year ago, I had never otherwise ventured out so far into Gippsland territory.
 With anywhere between a 1.5 and 4 hours drive separating Melbourne from the various towns or regions within (and that’s not including Friday night peak hour traffic on the Monash), you could say that Gippsland is a world away.
 But also quite literally.
 Nowhere in Melbourne will you get the expansive views and beautiful lush greenery that will take your breath away.
 Even just sitting in the car driving from A to B and soaking in the sights was a sheer delight.
 Nowhere in Melbourne is the air quite so crisp and fresh, and you’ll leave with both mind and body feeling incredibly refreshed and rejuvenated.

 Such were our experiences during our recent weekend getaway to East Gippsland, courtesy of East Gippsland Marketing Inc. We experienced, explored and enjoyed some of the best things to eat (of course!), see and do.
 Two days is a short and sweet visit that only scratches the surface of what East Gippsland has to offer but that just means we will have to return again some time and I absolutely cannot wait!
+See this separate blog post for a recap of our wining and dining adventures.

 Drive from Glen Waverley to Bairnsdale (3.5 hour drive from 5pm)